 - Either the person, their spouse or their former spouse (or a combination) must have had an ownership interest in the main residence for at least ten years immediately prior to the sale of the property.

-- The contribution must be made within 90 days of settlement date.
+- The contribution must be made within 90 days of the settlement date.

 - The person must notify the super fund trustee that the contribution is a downsizer contribution when it is made.

-- The person cannot make a downsizer contribution if they have already made a downsizer contribution in relation to a different main residence in the past.
+- The person cannot make a downsizer contribution if they have already made one in relation to a different main residence in the past.